diaa-abbas1/Student-Management/README.md

 ## Features
 - Add / edit / delete students and courses
 - Record and list grades with student and course details
-- RTL UI and Arabic column headers for proper Arabic display

 ## Tech
 - C# 7.3, .NET Framework 4.7.2